 If you have a SAT you only have security of the tenure during the agreed period of let.
 During that time you cannot be evicted, providing you don't break any of the tenancy conditions.
-At the end of the agreed period the landlord has the right to apply for repossession if he wants.
+At the end of the agreed period the landlord has the right to apply for repossession if they want.
 However, the tenant can still stay in the property until the FTT grants the landlord an order for possession.

 If you have an assured tenancy then you have security of tenure even when your contractual assured tenancy has ended.
-You do not have to leave the property unless the court has granted an order which allows the landlord to repossess the property.
+You do not have to leave the property unless the FTT has granted an order which allows the landlord to repossess the property.

-The landlord must do three things before he is able to gain possession of the property these are:
+The landlord must do three things before they are able to gain possession of the property, these are:

 - a Notice to Quit (NTQ) must be served on the tenant along with either a Section 33 Notice or

 - a Notice of Proceedings (AT6) must be served indicating that he is taking proceedings to gain possession

-- the landlord must obtain an order for possession from the sheriff court
+- the landlord must obtain an order for possession from the FTT